Frankfurt School: Dialectical method

-In contrast to modes of reasoning that view things in abstraction, each by itself and as though endowed with fixed properties, Hegel's "dialectical" innovation was to consider reality according to its movement and change in time, according to interrelations and interactions of its various components or "moments".
+In contrast to modes of reasoning that view things in abstraction, each by itself and as though endowed with fixed properties, Hegel's "dialectical" innovation was to consider reality in terms of its movement and change over time, according to the interrelations and interactions of its various components or "moments".
 The Frankfurt School attempted to reformulate Hegel's idealistic dialectics into a more concrete method of investigation.

-According to Hegel, human history can be reconstructed to show how what is rational in reality is the result of the overcoming of past contradictions.
+According to Hegel, human history can be reconstructed to show that what is rational in reality results from the overcoming of past contradictions.
 It is an intelligible process of human activity, the Weltgeist, which is the idea of progress towards a specific human condition; namely, the actualization of human freedom.
 However, the problem of future contingents (considerations about the future) did not interest Hegel, for whom philosophy cannot be prescriptive and normative, because philosophy comprehends only in hindsight.
 The study of history is limited to descriptions of past and present human realities.
 For Hegel and his successors (the right Hegelians), philosophy can only describe what is rational in the reality of the present, which in Hegel's time was Christianity and the Prussian state.

 Karl Marx and the young Hegelians strongly criticized that perspective.
 According to them, Hegel had over-reached in his abstract conception of "absolute reason" and had failed to notice the "real"—that is, undesirable and irrational—life conditions of the proletariat.
 Marx claims to invert Hegel's idealist dialectics in his own theory of dialectical materialism, arguing that "it is not the consciousness of men that determines their being, but that their social being that determines their consciousness."
 Marx's theory follows a materialist conception of history and geographic space, where the development of the productive forces is the primary motive force for historical change.
-The social and material contradictions inherent to capitalism must lead to its negation, which according to this theory, will be the replacement of capitalism with communism, a new, rational form of society.
+The social and material contradictions inherent to capitalism must lead to its negation, which, according to this theory, will be the replacement of capitalism with communism, a new, rational form of society.

 Marx used dialectical analysis to uncover the contradictions in the predominant ideas of society, and in the social relations to which they are linked—exposing the underlying struggle between opposing forces.
-Only by becoming aware of the dialectic (i.e., attaining class consciousness) of such opposing forces in a struggle for power can men and women intellectually liberate themselves, and change the existing social order through social progress.
+Only by becoming aware of the dialectic (i.e., attaining class consciousness) of such opposing forces in a power struggle can men and women intellectually liberate themselves and change the existing social order through social progress.
 The Frankfurt School understood that a dialectical method could only be adopted if it could be applied to itself; if they adopted a self-correcting method—a dialectical method that would enable the correction of previous, false interpretations of the dialectical investigation.
 Accordingly, critical theory rejected the historicism and materialism of orthodox Marxism.